Many families struggle with the internal debate on whether they want more children.

 We, too, had a lot of going back and forth dealing with the same internal battle of being unsure of what we thought was best for our family long term, to have an only child or not.

-Before having kids, I was split between being okay and not having kids or wanting a Full House scenario with three daughters ranging from 10 to an infant!
+Before having kids, I was split between being okay and not having kids or wanting a Full House scenario with three daughters ranging from 10 to an infant ( now, with hindsight, no gracias!)

 However, reality doesn’t always, or very rarely, I should say, pan out with our fantasy.